jbmorley/showrss/README.md

 The command-line for providing notifications of torrent downloads.
 The notification message is passed as the last argument.

-For example, notifications can be posted to the Notification Center on OS X by using the `terminal-notifier` tool:
+For example, notifications can be posted to the Notification Center on OS X by using `terminal-notifier`:

 ```ini
 notifier = /usr/bin/terminal-notifier -title ShowRSS -message